On the heat content functional and its critical domains: Introduction and main results

 \subsection{Isoparametric tubes}

 Here is the definition.

-\begin{defi} Let $P$ be a smooth, closed submanifold of the domain $\Omega$.
+\begin{defi} Let $P$ be a smooth, closed submanifold of the domain $\Omega$ of dimension $n$.
 We say that $\Omega$ is a {\rm smooth tube around $P$} if : \item a) $\Omega$ is the set of points at distance at most $R$ from $P$,

 \item b) For each $s\in (0,R]$, the equidistant

 is a smooth hypersurface of $\Omega$.

 We say that the smooth tube $\Omega$ is an {\rm isoparametric tube} if every equidistant $\Sigma_s$ as above has constant mean curvature. \end{defi}